 It appeared both mutants persisted in the host, thus invalidating the hypothesis that phePsaeR can cooperate with its parent because it would survive longer in the host than sagB.
 Interestingly, the death of embryos in the mixed infection phePsaeR-SH1000 was mostly due to the parental strain even though it was present in much lower numbers than the mutant in the initial inoculum.

 4.2.3.
-Investigating the association between in vivo growth and the synergy effect
+In vivo growth is not associated with the “synergy effect”

 The sagB and phePsaeR strains persisted in the zebrafish host and were outgrown by the parental strain in mixed strain infection.
 Here, the supposition that the synergy phenomenon is enabled by a form of metabolite exchange between strains was investigated.
 It was hypothesized that the sagB mutant suffers from an intrinsic growth defect in vivo to explain why it could not support its parent in mixed strain infection.
 Though sagB had no growth defect on solid medium, it was shown to grow slower than its parent in some liquid media (Wheeler et al., 2015).
-The phePsaeR strain had no growth defect in rich liquid and solid media compared to its parent.
+The phePsaeR strain had no growth defect in rich liquid or solid media compared to its parent.
 To determine if the mutants suffered from a global growth attenuation in the host in absence of phagocytes, in vivo growth experiments were performed in pu.1 morphant embryos.
 These embryos were injected at the single cell stage with a morpholino that knocked down the pu.1 gene, resulting in depletion of most professional phagocytes.
 Under such conditions, SH1000 grows unrestricted, killing most infected embryos within 24 hours (Prajsnar et al. 2008).

 A survival analysis was performed to determine the effect of morpholino injection on embryo survival (Figure 4.4).
 About 15% of morphant embryos that were not injected or received a mock infection (PBS) died whilst all non-injected wild-type embryos survived (Figure 4.4A).
-Though the difference is not significant (p = 0.22), this shows that pu.1 morphants are somewhat weaker than wild-type embryos, likely because they lack professional phagocytes.
+Though this result is not significant (p = 0.22), the number of embryos per group may be too small to detect a difference in survival.
 A small inoculum of SH1000 killed nearly all infected embryos in less than 30 hours (Figure 4.4B), similarly to a standard inoculum of SH1000 (Prajsnar et al. 2008).
 A standard inoculum of the sagB strain alone killed nearly all infected embryos too, but much later, around 45 hours post-infection (p = 0.0005).
 Morphant embryos infected with a standard inoculum of phePsaeR strain had very similar mortality kinetics to those infected with sagB.